3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

 Booking: See Caution.

-CAF: Confederation Africaine de Football, the Confederation in charge of African soccer.
+CAF: Confederation Africaine de Football, the confederation in charge of African soccer.

 Call-up: When a player is asked to play for a national team.